Zeutschler/tinyolap/doc/source/backlog.rst

     .. note::
           The *Finance Database* is quite complex example, that would take days or even weeks for a consultant to build.
-Most of the code is related to create meaningfull sample data, therefore the code to create the database and ingest data is what you should look at to not get confused.
+Most of the code is related to create meaningful sample data, therefore the code to create the database and ingest data is what you should look at to not get confused.